haifenghuang/magpie/README.md

 ```

-In monkey, strings are utf8-encoded, you could use utf-8 encoded name as a variable name.
+In magpie, strings are utf8-encoded, you could use utf-8 encoded name as a variable name.

 ```swift
 三 = 3